tasket/wyng-backup/README.md

 Sparsebak will likely support encryption in the future.
 In the meantime here is a brief description for ad-hoc locally-encrypted remote storage from Qubes OS:

-1. Qube /remotefs/ runs `sshfs` to access a remote filesystem and then `losetup` on a remote file (to size the file correctly during inital setup, use `truncate -s <size> myfile.img` before using `losetup`).
+1. Qube *remotefs* runs `sshfs` to access a remote filesystem and then `losetup` on a remote file (to size the file correctly during inital setup, use `truncate -s <size> myfile.img` before using `losetup`).

-2. /dom0/ then runs `qvm-block attach backup remotefs:loop0`.
+2. *Domain0* then runs `qvm-block attach backup remotefs:loop0`.

-3. Qube /backup/ (no net access) runs `cryptsetup` on /dev/xvdi to create/access the volume in its encrypted form.
+3. Qube *backup* (no net access) runs `cryptsetup` on /dev/xvdi to create/access the volume in its encrypted form.

-A local USB storage option similar to the above can be achived by substituting /sys-usb/ for /remotefs/.
+A local USB storage option similar to the above can be achived by substituting *sys-usb* for *remotefs*.

 Todo